- Save 25% on hotels with early bookings (60 days in advance)

 - Including London, New York, Dubai, Orlando & many more

-The February weather guide for Lahore, Pakistan shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The February weather guide for UAE shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

-How hot is it in Lahore in February?
+How hot is it in the UAE in February?

 Daytime temperatures usually reach 77°F in Dubai, UAE in February with no heat and humidity, falling to 57°F at night.

-How sunny is it in Lahore in February?
+How sunny is it in the UAE in February?

-There are normally 7 hours of bright sunshine each day in Lahore in February - that's 67% of daylight hours.
+There are normally 8 hours of bright sunshine each day in Dubai, UAE in February - that's 73% of daylight hours.

-Does it ever rain in Lahore in February?
+Does it rain in the UAE in February?

-There are usually 5 days with some rain in Lahore in February and the average monthly rainfall is 23mm.
+There are usually 4 days with some rain in Dubai, UAE in February and the average monthly rainfall is 1.3 inches.

-Browse the sunrise & sunset times for Lahore in February 2020.
-Select a month to view Lahore sunrise & sunset times for the next twelve months.
+Browse the sunrise & sunset times for UAE in February 2020.
+Select a month to view UAE sunrise & sunset times for the next twelve months.
 The UAE sunrise & sunset times shown below are for Dubai.